Availity/availity-workflow/docs/source/tutorial/dependency-management.md

 -   Check the library changelog for BREAKING CHANGE announcements or recent fixes
 -   Check the offending library issue board and see if tickets have been opened or closed similar to the issue being experienced.
--   If the problem can't be resolved, open an issue on `code.availity.com` under the `availity-support` project so that the Availity team can fix or provide feedback.
+-   If the problem can't be resolved, feel free to open an issue so that the Availity team can fix or provide feedback.
 -   Rollback to previous library version if necessary

 ### Why did `minor` or `patch` upgrade break my build/app?